awesome-panel/awesome-panel-cli/README.md

 ## ❤️ Contribute

-If you are looking to contribute you can find ideas in the [issue tracker](https://github.com/awesome-panel/awesome-panel-cli/issues).
+If you are looking to contribute to this project you can find ideas in the [issue tracker](https://github.com/awesome-panel/awesome-panel-cli/issues).

 I would love to support and receive your contributions.
 Thanks.